vamliu/docs/eslint/rules/no-await-in-loop.md

 async function foo(things) {
   const results = [];
   for (const thing of things) {
-    // 不推荐: each loop iteration is delayed until the entire asynchronous operation completes results.push(await bar(thing));
+    // 错误: each loop iteration is delayed until the entire asynchronous operation completes results.push(await bar(thing));
   }
   return baz(results);
 }
 ```

-## 使用建议
+## 禁用建议

 In many cases the iterations of a loop are not actually independent of each-other.
 For example, the
 output of one iteration might be used as the input to another.
 Or, loops may be used to retry